ashusharmatech/scichart-react-demo/README.md

 ### Configure Static File Copy:

-To ensure that SciChart's required files are available to your application, you'll need a static file copy plugin.
-You can install it with the following command:
+To ensure that SciChart's required files are available on your application, you'll need a static file copy plugin.
+You can install it using the following command:

 ```
 npm i vite-plugin-static-copy
 ```

 After installation, make sure to update your vite.config.js file with the provided configuration code.
 This code configures the ViteStaticCopy plugin to copy specific files from the 'node_modules' directory to the root directory of your project.
 This step is crucial for making the necessary static files accessible to your web application.

 ```